TechFun4/iclicker-userscript/README.md

 📥 Install to Tampermonkey
 </a>

+Alternatively, you can also copy the contents of the file into your browser console.

 ### ▶Usage
 1. Log in at `student.iclicker.com`.
 2. Keep the tab open; the script will: